-The Maine Coon is a slow maturing cat and this should be taken into account during judgment.
+The Maine Coon is a slow maturing cat and this should be taken into account during judgement.
 The head shows broadening in mature cats which makes ears smaller and lower.
 A slight bump is allowed on the end of nose.

 Straight profile.
 Stop.
 Pronounced bump on nose.
 Weak chin.
 Short or pointed muzzle.
 Short winter coat or overall even coat.
 Lack of fur.
 Woolly undercoat.
 White lockets in non particolor cats.

 Short and cobby body.
 Fine boning.
 Lack of structure or musculature.

-Polydactyly (incorrect number of toes).
+Incorrect legs (neither straight, nor parallel) Polydactyly (incorrect number of toes).
+Particolor cats without white on all four feet.
+General show penalties and withholdings.